balloon-chen-104/orm-many-to-many-on-laravel/README.md

 ### Database

-In order to use database, you should adjust the environment settings of DB in .env file.
+In order to use database, you should adjust the environment settings of DB in .env file in the root folder.
 By default, it may work like this.

 ```
 DB_CONNECTION=mysql